Inferring the Morphology of Stellar Distribution in TNG50: Twisted and Twisted-Stretched shapes: Introduction

 \section{Introduction}

-According to the standard paradigm of galaxy formation, galaxies are formed hierarchically and in multiple phases, where the early formation phase involves the collapse of gas and in-situ star formation, while the latter phase includes the accretion and merger of many smaller structures forming the stellar halo (SH) \citep{1978MNRAS.183..341W, 1978ApJ...225..357S, 1984Natur.311..517B, 1991ApJ...379...52W, 1997ApJ...490..493N, 1997AJ....113.1652F,2010ApJ...725.2312O,2018Natur.555..483B}.
+According to the standard paradigm of galaxy formation, galaxies are formed hierarchically and in multiple phases, where the early formation phase involves the collapse of gas and in-situ star formation, while the latter phase includes the accretion and merger of many smaller structures forming the stellar distribution (SD) \citep{1978MNRAS.183..341W, 1978ApJ...225..357S, 1984Natur.311..517B, 1991ApJ...379...52W, 1997ApJ...490..493N, 1997AJ....113.1652F,2010ApJ...725.2312O,2018Natur.555..483B}.
 Such accreted structures, lead to the formation of tidal debris in different stages of the phase mixing.
-Consequently, the stellar halo is expected to retain information regarding to the assembly history of the galaxy and can be treated as a direct tracer of the galaxy morphology and evolution.
+Consequently, the stellar distribution is expected to retain information regarding to the assembly history of the galaxy and can be treated as a direct tracer of the galaxy morphology and evolution.